yuichielectric/deploy-github-enterprise-server/README.md

 ### Deploy GitHub Enterprise Server instance with GitHub Actions

-To deploy a new GitHub Enterprise Server instance with GitHub Actions, you need to create a service principal to authenticate on Azure.
+To deploy a new GitHub Enterprise Server instance with GitHub Actions, you need to fork this repository first.

+Then you need to create a service principal to authenticate on Azure.
 To create a new service principal, see [here](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest).

 Then specify the following secrets at your repository's Secrets setting page.
 You can get all of the following values on creating a service principal.